mcw92/Hyppopy/README.md

 # Another option without the usage of the solver field would be:
 # solver = SolverPool.get(solver_name='hyperopt', project=project)

-# pass the loss function to the solver
+# Pass the loss function to the solver.
 solver.blackbox = my_loss_func
 # run the solver
 solver.run()